vincentchu161/spell-vn-number/README.md

 The library also exports several utility functions:

-- `handleRedundantZeros(config, numberStr)`: Intelligently formats numbers by:
+- `trimRedundantZeros(config, numberStr)`: Intelligently formats numbers by:
   - Removing excess leading zeros from integral part (always keeping at least one '0')
-  - Handling decimal part according to configuration:
+  - Handling fractional part according to configuration:
-    - When `keepOneZeroWhenAllZeros` is false (default): removes all trailing zeros from the decimal part and keeps just the decimal point if all decimal digits are zeros
+    - When `keepOneZeroWhenAllZeros` is false (default): removes all trailing zeros from the fractional part and keeps just the decimal point if all decimal digits are zeros
-    - When `keepOneZeroWhenAllZeros` is true: removes all trailing zeros from the decimal part, but keeps a single '0' after the decimal point when all decimal digits are zeros
+    - When `keepOneZeroWhenAllZeros` is true: removes all trailing zeros from the fractional part, but keeps a single '0' after the decimal point when all decimal digits are zeros
   - Examples:
     - '00123' → '123' (with any config)
     - '00.00100' → '0.001' (with any config, non-zero decimal digits always have trailing zeros removed)